-In the culinary arts, the word fondant can refer to one of two types of sugar-based pastes used in preparing and decorating cakes, pastries, and confections.
+Fondant can refer to one of two types of sugar-based pastes used in preparing and decorating cakes, pastries, and confections.
 Poured fondant and can be used for making candies and as an icing.
 Rolled fondant produces sheets that can be used for cake decorating, giving a smooth look.

 Once incorporated, the fondant is kneaded like bread dough and then rolled out flat into sheets which can then be colored and used to decorate cakes.
 Rolled fondant is not cooked, and in general is less palatable than poured fondant, although it does give cakes a nice, smooth look.